Cyril-Grelier/guided-local-search-vrp/README.md

 ### Is Python not too slow to implement a State-of-the-Art heuristic?

-While Python is generally slower than compiled languages like C++ or Java, it offers some advantages in terms of ease of use.
+While Python is generally slower than compiled languages like C++ or Java, it offers some advantages in terms of ease of use, especially for aspiring data scientists.
 And with a few tips, its performance can be brought to an acceptable level:
-- **Leverage Default Parameters:** Stick to the suggested default parameters, as they have been tested
+- **Stay close to default parameters:** The suggested default parameters, as they have been optimized for performance
+- **Turn visualization off:** Visualization increases runtime by some factor.
-- **Use PyPy as the Interpreter:** [PyPy](https://pypy.org/), a just-in-time (JIT) compiling Python interpreter, can deliver runtime performance improvements of 2x or more compared to CPython.
+- **Use PyPy as interpreter:** [PyPy](https://pypy.org/), a just-in-time (JIT) compiling Python interpreter, can deliver runtime performance improvements of 2x or more compared to CPython.
 - **TODO** Pre-compile local search operators with Cython

 ---